disaltzman/disaltzman.github.io/_portfolio/rnn_keras.md

     ID2     649
     Name: ID, dtype: int64

+Much better!

 ## Feature Engineering

-The RNN that we are building cannot take dates as an input, and therefore our dataframe column containing the dates needs to be transformed into numeric series that represent each element of the date.
+The RNN that we are building cannot take dates as an input, and therefore our dataframe column containing the dates needs to be transformed into series that represent each element of the date.
-This also in turn provides more information to the neural network to attempt to learn a pattern.
+This also in turn provides more information to the neural network, which is beneficial as our time series (before feature engineering) was unidimensional.

 ``` python
 # Create various temporal features